kerryland/zabbix-urbackup/README.md

    - Click "Clone" (no idea why, but you can't add any preprocessing steps otherwise)
    - Click "Add" link (not the "Add" button)
-   - Define a "Name" of "JSONPath" and a "Parameters" of (something like: `$[?(@.lastseen < 1700000000)]..lastbackup` ) ** MIGHT NOT NEED MUCH OF THE ABOVE BECAUSE ITEMS HAVE APPEARED MAGICALLY -- NOT SURE IF I WANT THAT!!! -- PERHAPS JUST A NUMBER OF HOSTS WITH BACKUP PROBLEMS IS ENOUGH **
+   - Define a "Name" of "JSONPath" and a "Parameters" of (something like: `$[?(@.lastseen < 1700000000)]..lastbackup` )

+# MIGHT NOT NEED MUCH OF THE ABOVE BECAUSE ITEMS HAVE APPEARED MAGICALLY -- NOT SURE IF I WANT THAT!!! -- PERHAPS JUST A NUMBER OF HOSTS WITH BACKUP PROBLEMS IS ENOUGH
+# ALSO, THE JSONPATH LOGIC IS TIED TO THE LOCATION WITHIN THE ARRAY OF RESULTS, WHICH SURELY MAY CHANGE: `$[?(@.id == 4)]..image_ok.first()`